Skip to main content

 What if you have several credit cards that you haven’t been able to whittle down?
 With some juggling, you’ve been paying the monthly minimums, but you’re afraid you’re going to start dropping the balls.
 Before that happens, try a debt snowball, which combines a little math with a dash of psychology.

-Start by declaring a holiday free from plastic.
+1. Start by declaring a holiday free from plastic.
 Put your cards away somewhere safe.
 Delete your card numbers from your online shopping accounts – anything to make it harder to use them.
 Think of it not as self-denial, but rather as something good you’re doing for yourself.
-This will help you ensure the snowball rolls in the right direction – away from you and not towards you.

-Figure out how much cash you have left over each month after paying for the absolute necessities.
-Calculate ruthlessly.
-Next, begin throwing every bit of that cash at the card with the lowest balance.
+2. Figure out how much cash you have left over each month after paying for the absolute necessities.
+Then, begin throwing every bit of that cash at the card with the lowest balance.
 Meanwhile, make the minimum payments on the rest of your cards.
 Keep it up every month without fail, until you’ve cleared the balance on that first card.
 Because that balance is the lowest, you can clear it the fastest.
-Celebrate your win by paying cash for a small treat, like a designer coffee.

-Take what you were paying on card #1 and add it to the minimum payment on the card with the next-lowest balance.
-It will take longer, but you’ll feel that much better when you get that one down to zero.
-Celebrate with a slightly bigger treat, like a movie ticket.
+3. Next, take what you were paying on card #1 and add it to the minimum payment on the card with the next-lowest balance.
+It might take longer, but you’ll feel that much better when you get the next one down to zero.

-Work on the account with the next-lowest balance until it’s clear, and so on, until you’ve cleared off all your cards.
+4. Keep going!
+Work on the account with the next-lowest balance until it’s clear, and so on, until you’ve cleared all your cards.
 Congratulations!
 You are a money-management star!
-This time, celebrate with something a little more luxurious, like a pedicure, a massage or a barbershop shave.
+Be sure to celebrate each win along the way by treating yourself to a small treat.

 How do you stay out of debt?